 2) Celebrity influencers

-Celebrity influencers generally have large following and are known across many industries.
+Celebrity influencers generally have a large following and are known across many industries.
 They are widely recognized and have the potential to be very successful in influencing your target audience.
 Even if their fans don’t overlap with your target audience, having them promote and/or use your product or service is a very powerful form of social proof.

 How to work with them